jaynarigara91/Intelligent_Movie_Recommend_System/README.md

 ├──.dockerignore             # file that don't want to take in docker image
 ├── requirements.txt         # Dependencies required for running the project
 └── README.md                # Project overview and information

-├── Movie.csv # CSV data for the app ├── app.py # Main application script for running the Streamlit app ├── Movie-Recommend.ipynb # Jupyter notebook for data preprocessing and feature extraction ├── Dockerfile # Docker setup for easy deployment ├── .dockerignore # Files to exclude from the Docker image ├── requirements.txt # Dependencies required for running the project └── README.md # Project overview and information

 ## 🤝 Contributing